AshishAntil07/FollowPath/README.md

 ## Features

-- Animate multiple elements along a given SVG path.
+- Animates an element along a given SVG path.
-- Specify custom durations for each element.
+- Specify custom durations for the animation.
-- Set the number of iterations for the animation.
+- Rational number of iterations for the animation.
 - Callback function support after the animation completes.
+- Timeline support during animation.
+- Keeps track of animation fps(frames per second), and iterations completed during animation.
+- Stop the animation when required.

 ## Installation